google/import-mailbox-to-gmail/README.md

-#Import .mbox files to Google Apps for Work
+#Import .mbox files to G Suite (formerly Google Apps for Work)

-This script allows Google Apps admins to import mbox files in bulk for their users.
+This script allows G Suite admins to import mbox files in bulk for their users.

 **DISCLAIMER**: This is not an official Google product.